1. Wide-Open Recruitment (International Open Calls, Two-Stage Examinations)

 2. Personnel System (Midterm Appraisal/Final Tenure Review)

 In the Hokudai tenure-track system, all tenure-track members are subjected to a midterm evaluation and tenure review during their tenure term.
 These examinations are conducted in two stages, the first, by the faculty committee of the participating department, and the second by the LDPC.
 Tenure-track researchers are promoted to tenured positions in the relevant participating departments after passing their tenure reviews.
-In our tenure-track system, tenure-track positions (tenure-track assistant professors with fixed terms) are fully secure.
+In our tenure-track system, tenured positions are fully secure.
 In those cases where the tenure-track researcher delivers superior achievements, the tenure review can be expedited after the midterm evaluation.

 Tenure track period and timing of tenure review

 In our system, the tenure-track term is usually five years.
 A midterm performance evaluation is held in the third fiscal year of the tenure period, and a tenure review is conducted before the end of the fifth fiscal year.

 In addition, a tenure track with a ten-year term was operated in FY2015 and FY2016.
 In this case, a midterm performance evaluation will be held in the fifth fiscal year of the tenure period, and a tenure review will be conducted before the end of the tenth fiscal year; however, the tenure review can be moved forward to the third fiscal year in cases where the tenure-track researcher delivers superior achievements.
 That means that the five-year system and the ten-year system are essentially equivalent to one another up to fifth fiscal year.

 The tenured position will differ according to the post after FY2016.
 Please refer to the application guidelines for each open call.